 In a design defect case, the plaintiff’s theory of liability is that there was a flaw in the blueprint of the product that caused it to be unreasonably dangerous.
 Usually, it is not a single product but instead all of the items made in the same manner that are subject to a possible design defect claim.
 By contrast, a manufacturing defect claim may involve only a single product that was somehow improperly made during the manufacturing process and thus rendered defective.

 Some issues that are common in design defect cases include whether the manufacturer should have anticipated that the product’s design would cause harm and whether a safer design would have been economically feasible.
 If the plaintiff can prove, by a preponderance of the evidence, that there was a foreseeable risk of harm to a consumer using the product for its intended purpose, he or she may be entitled to compensation for the resulting damages, such as:

 - Lost wages and loss of future earning capacity; and

 - Pain and suffering.

-If you have been harmed by a dangerous or defective product, you can contact the injury attorneys at Cohn & Smith.
-We can represent people in the Pembroke Pines area and elsewhere in South Florida, including Fort Lauderdale, Aventura, Coral Springs, Davie, Hollywood, and communities throughout North Dade County.
+If you have been harmed by a design defect in a dangerous or defective product, you can contact the injury attorneys at Cohn & Smith.
+We can represent people in the Pembroke Pines area and elsewhere in South Florida, including in Fort Lauderdale, Aventura, Coral Springs, Davie, Hollywood, and communities throughout North Dade County.
 Call us at 954-431-8100 or contact us online to set up a free consultation.
-We accept most cases on a contingency fee basis, which means that you do not owe us anything until and unless we recover compensation for you.
+Our attorneys accept most cases on a contingency fee basis, which means that you do not owe us anything until and unless we recover compensation for you.